aspotter99/dsc-mod-3-project-chi-sea-ds-051120/README.md

  - "How would you interpret the results?"
  - "How confident are you in the predictive quality of the results?"
  - "What are some of the things that could cause the results to be wrong?"

-## Grading Rubric

-We are not using the online rubric, but it is [here](https://github.com/learn-co-curriculum/dsc-mod-3-project-v2-1/blob/master/module_3_project_rubric.pdf) for your reference.

 ## Citation